RahalSri/Spring/SpringAOP/Readme.txt

 A proxy is the object created after applying advice to the target object.
 As far as outside client objects are concerned , the target object (pre-AOP) and the proxy object(post-AOP) are the same .

+In Spring AOP, 4 type of advices are supported :

+1.Before advice – Run before the method execution 2.After returning advice – Run after the method returns a result 3.After throwing advice – Run after the method throws an exception 4.Around advice – Run around the method execution, combine all three advices above.

+This example demonstrate how to use Around advice.
 ***************************************************************************************
 Use necessary jars in Spring/lib folder
 ***************************************************************************************